Nōnai Poison Berry

 Nōnai Poison Berry (脳内ポイズンベリー, Nōnai Poizun Berii) is a Japanese slice-of-life romance manga series written and illustrated by Setona Mizushiro.
 It was serialized in Chorus magazine, later relaunched as Cocohana magazine, from December 2009 to March 2015 and collected as five tankōbon volumes by publisher Shueisha.
 The series was adapted into a live-action film that premiered in Japan in May 2015, as well as a stage play that ran at the New National Theatre, Tokyo, in March 2020, both directed by Yūichi Satō and officially titled Poison Berry in My Brain in English.
 The Stage play was rerun in 2022 with a different cast.

+Plot

+Ichiko Sakurai is a 30-year-old woman whose thoughts appear as a council of five individuals: Ishibashi, representing her positive emotions; Ikeda, representing her negative emotions; Hatoko, representing her impulses; Kishi, representing her memories; and Yoshida, representing her reasoning.
+When Ichiko falls in love with 20-year-old Ryōichi Saotome at a drinking party and sleeps with him, her inner thoughts become chaotic as she navigates through her first love and misunderstandings with Saotome.